bleak-alpha/Arch-Scripts/README.md

 ###### 1. [DWM](https://wiki.archlinux.org/index.php/Dwm):
 `dwm-install.sh` script will install dwm from repository which has many configs that I made, [click here](https://github.com/bleak-alpha/dwm-set/) to check those configs and it will also install require prerequisites neccessary for dwm to run.
 The script will automaticaly create an xinitrc file (if not present) and make the required changes to start dwm with x automatically.
-Just change the script to an executible and run the it as sudo.
+Just change the script to an executible and run it.
 ```
 chmod +x ./dwm-install.sh
-sudo ./dwm-install.sh
+./dwm-install.sh
 ```
 ###### 2. [KDE Plasma](https://wiki.archlinux.org/index.php/KDE):
 `kde-install.sh` script will install `plasma` and `kde-applications` from the arch repository.
-Just make this script executible and run it as sudo.
+Just make this script executible and run it.
 ```
 chmod +x kde-install.sh
-sudo ./kde-install.sh
+./kde-install.sh
 ```
 The script will automatically create an xinitrc file (if not present) and make the required changes to start kde with x automatically.
 If you want to start kde with a display manager, it will have sddm installed with it.
 Just enable the sddm service and start it